Wondering how bathing twins works? Have no fear. We’re here to help.

 I don’t have a strong preference in this department, just get whichever ones make you happy 😉 The one pictured above is from Pottery Barn Kids, it’s an awesome towel (and a great gift!).
 Clevamama has a cool towel that keeps mom dry, too.
 Very thoughtful.

 You’ll need some baby shampoo to clean out all those cracks and crevices.
-The quintessential baby shampoo is Johnson’s Baby Wash, which is great because of the “no tears” feature.
+The quintessential baby shampoo is Johnson’s Baby Wash (now hypoallergenic and paraben-free), which is great because of the “no tears” feature.

-Our favorite all-around baby shampoo is Mustela Foam Shampoo for Newborns.
+One of our favorite all-around baby shampoos is Mustela Foam Shampoo for Newborns.
 Mustela is very gentle and won’t strip the oils from their soft hair.

-For something a little crunchier (and if you can afford it!), check out some of the “natural” favorites, such as Earth Mama Angel Baby Shampoo & Body Wash, California Baby Super Sensitive Shampoo & Body Wash, and Babyganics Baby Shampoo + Body Wash.
+For something a little crunchier (and if you can afford it!), check out some of the “natural” favorites, such as Earth Mama Angel Baby Shampoo & Body Wash, California Baby Super Sensitive Shampoo & Body Wash, Dabble & Dollop and Babyganics Baby Shampoo + Body Wash.

 Personally, I would take “no-tears” soaps any day over these natural soaps that can burn baby’s eyes, but that’s just me.